-The IL program is voluntary and is open to all youth who meet eligibility.
+The IL program is a voluntary program for youth who are or were in foster care with DCYF or a tribal court.
+The program is open to all youth who meet the eligibility requirements below.
 The youth can be anywhere on the spectrum of transitioning to adulthood.
-The Department of Children, Youth, and Families (DCYF) contracts with local community based agencies and federally recognized tribes throughout the state to provide independent living skills.
+DCYF contracts with local community-based agencies and federally recognized tribes throughout the state to provide independent living skills.

 Services may include: